 1. Facility name:

-The name the Resource Entity lists as the “Resource Site Name” in the Resource Registration information (currently located on RARF) used to register the Resource with ERCOT.
+The name the Resource Entity lists in the Resource Registration information used to register the Resource with ERCOT.
 When Resource Registration information is not available, it should be the name the TDSP uses to describe the NOIE meter point or DC Tie facility.

 2. Facility address (physical):